candyyetszyu/COMP2113/README.md

 11. The last remaining player is declared the winner of the game.

-You can always check the game rules with command "rules" again during the trial!
+You can always check the game rules with the command "rules" again during the trial!

 -----------------------------------------------------------------------------------------------------------------------------------